-As at end of December 2021, the employees of the Company, excluding the branches, amounted to eight.
-Additionally, the Company has three branches, namely in Ireland, Italy and Spain, with a total of seven employees assigned to them.
-Significant changes have been made at the start of 2022 with additional people that have been hired.
+As at end of December 2022, the employees of the Company, excluding the branches, amounted to thirteen.
+Additionally, the Company has three branches, namely in Ireland, Italy and Spain, with a total of ten employees assigned to them.

 A.1.4 Remuneration